Japan's tsunami survivors suffer in silence three years after disaster

 A study funded by Japan's health ministry found that more than a quarter of children aged between 3 and 5 in the disaster zone exhibited signs of distress that needed professional help.

-Some daycare centers don't celebrate Mother's Day or Father's Day anymore because so many children lost at least one parent.
+Some daycare centres don't celebrate Mother's Day or Father's Day any more because so many children lost at least one parent.

 Rikuzentakata mayor Futoshi Toba lost his wife in the tsunami.
 He says the city must do what it can to help its residents heal as it rebuilds.